 - 1 egg

-- 24 mini mozzarella balls (often called cherry sized) or little larger cut in half
+- 24 mini mozzarella balls (often called cherry sized) or larger ones cut in half

-- Combine all ingredients except mozzarella balls, sunflower oil and stock/wine in a large mixing bowl.
+- Combine all ingredients except mozzarella balls, sunflower oil and tomato sauce in a large mixing bowl.
 Using your hands mix well.

-- Form meatballs, stuffing a mozzarella ball into the middle of each meatball, and forming the meat mixture around it.
+- Form meatballs, stuffing a mozzarella ball or a half of a ball, depending on the size of meatballs you want, into the middle of each meatball, and forming the meat mixture around it.
 Set aside and finish making all of the meatballs.

 - In a large frying pan heat the sunflower oil over medium heat.